 How This Method Works

-The basic principle behind this method is creating a secret "base password" that only you know and then creating a "tag" system toadd on to your base password to create a unique password for each account you create.
-You'll end up writing down all of your passwords in the book, but no one but you will be able to read them because your base password is always written down as an asterisk (*).
+The basic principle behind this method is creating a secret "base password" that only you know and then creating a "tag" system to add on to your base password to create a unique password for each account you create.
+You'll end up writing down all of your passwords in the book, but only you (and your trusted person) will be able to read them because your base password is always written down as an asterisk (*).

 Shared Accounts?
 Yeah, you can do that.

 Alright, you have your password journal and have started recording your passwords.
 Yay!!!

 But, wait, you have an account that you share with someone.
 Maybe you have lots of accounts that you share with someone.
 You need to keep track of those, too.
 But how???

 Have a separate logbook for all shared accounts that both people can access - this is more toward people living/working together.